What’s the real difference between Hard and Super Hard

 Conclusion

-- save coins,
+- reduce wasted coins,

-- and enjoy the game without frustration.
+- and maintain progress without unnecessary frustration.

 Have you noticed something that isn’t mentioned here?
 Level differences, changes, or team-related issues?
 Leave a comment.